senseigab/senseigab.github.io/_pages/presentations.md

 ---
-title: Talks
+title: Presentations
-subtitle: Previous presentations and speaking engagements
+subtitle: This page lists my public presentations presentations, whether invited or otherwise.
+My handouts and slide presentations can also be found here.
+If you'd like me to speak in your workshop, please check the Services page for more information.
+For easy navigation, please use Ctrl+F.
 description: This page lists all my past presentations and speaking engagements.
-featured_image: /images/demo/demo-portrait.jpg
+featured_image: /images/site/square-7.png
 ---

 ![](/images/me/2019esea.jpg)

-This page lists all of my speaking engagements and presentations, whether invited or otherwise.
-My handouts and slide presentations can also be found here.
-If you'd like me to speak in your workshop, please check out the Services page for more information. *Please inform me about it at least a month before the event.* For easy navigation, please use Ctrl+F.

 ### Conferences and Symposia